 Inflatable Travel Foot Rest Pillow

 This affordable pillow garners rave reviews from Bébé Voyage members.
 It can be inflated in just a few minutes using the convenient mouth valve, and deflates quickly as well.
 Economy and first class seating accommodate the pillow’s dimensions.
 Bébé Voyage member Nicole Stanaland recommends this product for anyone embarking on a long-haul flight with little ones.
 These pillows helped her daughters sleep perfectly during a flight from Atlanta to Paris.
 Even the flight attendants were impressed by how well they worked!

-1st Class Travel Pillow
+1st Class kids Travel Pillow

 JetKids Bed Box

 Other members simply use the floor of the aircraft or several seats combined with a travel bassinet or sleeping system.
-The Doc-A-Tot ($165) and Sleepyhead (€160) are popular options for this.
-If you are already using one of these this is an ideal sleeping solution for the airplane.
-As with all the other sleeping solutions mentioned in this article use is subject to the crew.
-Some airlines will not allow you to place a child on the floor during flight.
+The Doc-A-Tot and Sleepyhead permit this kind of configuration.
+As with all of the other sleeping solutions mentioned in this article, the crew may refuse the use of these devices.
+In addition, some airlines will not allow you to place a child on the floor during flight.

 The Trade Off

 Everything has a trade off.
 These products can make flying more comfortable for families, but otherwise have a limited use.
 Are you willing to haul something that you will only use on an airplane?
 The answer likely depends on the length of your flight, how frequently you travel, and what else you carry.
 Most of our members find that fly beds are essential for longer flights that coincide with their children’s naps or bedtimes.